Salmaster1/Portfolio/Projects/MonkeyPaw/index.md

 - What is the character saying
 - Are there any special functions that should be called while they are speaking

 The "command" here is special.
-In most cases, it is completely blank, however in  the game there are several moments where people give you money.
-This is purely one through the command system, which is in turn called by the dialogue system.
+In most cases, it is completely blank, however in  the game there are several moments where, for example, people give you money.
+This act of "giving money" is purely done through the command system, which is in turn called by the dialogue system.

 The DialogueData contains information such as:
 - What lines of dialogue should be written out